aristt/idtoken/README.md

 The project includes two smart contracts and a Web UI.
 - **IdToken contract:** It inherits all the functionalities of the standard ERC20 and in addition checks that sender and recipient are authorized to transact as described above.
 In order to perform this check, it queries the IdManager Contract.
 - **IdManager contract:** It provides the public function *verifyAddress(address)* used by the IdToken contract to check whether an address is authorized to perform token transactions.
+The contract also include a whitelist of authorized addresses and functions to add and remove addresses from the whitelist.
-- **IdManager web UI:** It can be used to add and remove addresses from the list of ideitified addresses authorized to transact.
+- **IdManager web UI:** It can be used to add and remove addresses from the whitelist of addresses authorized to transact.

 ## Local setup and test